knative/serving/docs/spec/normative_examples.md

 ```

-## 2) Creating Route and deploying first Revision - pre-built container
+## 2) Creating a new Service with a pre-built container

-**Scenario**: User creates a new Route and deploys their first
+**Scenario**: User creates a new Service and deploys their first
   Revision based on a pre-built container

 ```